Cathy Marshall (news anchor)

 Catherine "Cathy" Marshall is an American broadcast journalist who has worked as a reporter and anchorperson.
-She has worked as an anchor for CNN and has also worked with news stations in Boston; New Haven, Connecticut; Seattle; and Portland, Oregon; and as a sideline reporter for Fox Sports Northwest.
+She has worked as an anchor for CNN and has also worked with news stations in Boston; New Haven, Connecticut; Seattle; and Eugene and Portland, Oregon; and as a sideline reporter for Fox Sports Northwest.
 At the beginning of 2010, Marshall joined the news team of MDiTV, a medical news network also based in Portland, as an anchor.
-Since December 2011, she has been working as a reporter and anchor at KGW-TV in Portland.
+In December 2011, she began working as a reporter and anchor at KGW-TV in Portland.
+In 2022, she began working as an anchor at KTVZ, and became the station's News Director in December, 2022.

 Marshall and husband John Marler co-anchored newscasts in some cities, including at Boston's WHDH and Portland's KATU.

 Personal life

 Marshall graduated with honors from Oregon State University in 1982 with a bachelor's degree in speech communications.

 She is married to John Marler, also a news anchor, and the couple have four children.